Rapporteur judge: Status

-Unlike South Korea, Rapporteur Judges in Constitutional Court of Turkey are never assigned to each of fifteen Justices in the Court.
-Rather, Rapporteur Judges in Turkey are only directly responsible to the President of the Constitutional Court of Turkey, and works not under Justice but under supervise of other Rapporteur Judge with considerable seniority, called 'Chief Rapporteur Judge'.
-There are four divisions in the Court, and each of division is led by single Chief Rapporteur Judge.
-However, similar to South Korean Rapporteur Judges, Turkish Rapporteur Judges cannot participate or vote in deliberation between Justices also.
+Unlike South Korea, rapporteur judges in the Constitutional Court of Turkey are never assigned to each of the fifteen justices of the court.
+Rather, rapporteur judges in Turkey are only directly responsible to the president of the Constitutional Court of Turkey and work not under a justice but under the supervision of another rapporteur judge with considerable seniority, called a chief rapporteur judge.
+There are four divisions in the court, and each division is led by a single chief rapporteur judge.
+However, similar to South Korean rapporteur judges, Turkish rapporteur judges cannot also participate or vote in deliberation between justices.

-Another difference between South Korean and Turkish Rapporteur Judges in Constitutional Court is length of term and retirement age.
-Turkish Rapporteur Judges serves without limit of term, and the mandatory retirement age of Rapporteur Judges are same as that of ordinary lower court Judges.
-Since Turkish Rapporteur Judges serve without limit of term, while Justices at the Constitutional Court of Turkey serve for twelve-year terms, Turkish Rapporteur Judges have more substantial influence over the decisions of court than law clerks in common law highest courts.
-This influence of Turkish Rapporteur Judges are also reflected in the Constitution of Turkey.
-According to article 146 of the Constitution, four out of fifteen Justices in the Constitutional Court should be designated among following groups; high level executives, self-employed lawyers, first category judges and public prosecutors or rapporteurs of the Constitutional Court having served as rapporteur at least five years.
+Another difference between South Korean and Turkish rapporteur judges in the Constitutional Court is length of term and retirement age.
+Turkish rapporteur judges serve without term limits, and the mandatory retirement age of rapporteur judges is the same as that of ordinary lower-court judges.
+Since Turkish rapporteur judges serve without term limits, while justices at the Constitutional Court of Turkey serve twelve-year terms, Turkish rapporteur judges have more substantial influence over the court decisions than law clerks in common-law higher courts.
+This influence of Turkish rapporteur judges is also reflected in the Constitution of Turkey.
+According to article 146 of the Constitution, four out of fifteen justices in the Constitutional Court should be designated among the following groups: high-level executives, self-employed lawyers, first-category judges and public prosecutors or rapporteurs of the Constitutional Court having served as rapporteur for at least five years.